ROCm/AMD_Hackathon/robotics/robotics_2025/so101_example.md

-# Example Commands to Operate SO101 ARM
+# Example Commands to Operate SO-101

 Suppose:
 1. You have set up the Ubuntu + ROCm + PyTorch + LeRobot development environment by following [QuickStart.md](QuickStart.md).
-2. You have the SO101 ARM assembled.
+2. You have the SO-101 arms assembled.
     1. The leader is the arm with the handle that you control.
     2. The follower is the arm with the pincher and camera.

-Here are some key steps with example commands to use the SO101 ARM.
+Here are some key steps with example commands to use the SO-101.

 These examples are based on [LeRobot Tutorial](https://huggingface.co/docs/lerobot/so101) and LeRobot v0.4.1 with some modifications and comments for our setup.
 YOU MAY NEED TO MAKE SOME MODIFICATIONS FOR YOUR JOBS AS REQUIRED.

-## Connect the SO101 ARM
+## Connect the SO-101 arms
-1. Connect the leader ARM with USB UART to PC first and it will get `/dev/ttyACM0` on Ubuntu
+1. Connect the leader arm with USB UART to PC first and it will get `/dev/ttyACM0` on Ubuntu
-2. Connect the follower ARM with USB UART to PC and it will get `/dev/ttyACM1` on Ubuntu
+2. Connect the follower arm with USB UART to PC and it will get `/dev/ttyACM1` on Ubuntu

-The sequence of the connection of leader ARM and follower ARM will result in different device node names.
+The sequence of the connection of leader arm and follower arm will result in different device node names.
 The following steps assume the following names:
-- Leader ARM: /dev/ttyACM0
+- Leader arm: /dev/ttyACM0
-- Follower ARM: /dev/ttyACM1
+- Follower arm: /dev/ttyACM1

-LeRobot provides the command `lerobot-find-port` to help find the UART device node of the SO101 ARM.
+LeRobot provides the command `lerobot-find-port` to help find the UART device node of the SO-101 arms.

 ## Connect the Cameras
 Suppose you have two cameras, one named `top` and another named `side`.
-The `top` camera may be set up to give a bird's eye view of the ARM's workspace.
+The `top` camera may be set up to give a bird's eye view of the arm's workspace.
 The `side` camera may be set up to give a side view.

-1. Please connect the `top` camera first and it will get `/dev/video0` for it.
-2. Then connect the `side` camera and it will get `/dev/video2` for it.
+The sequence of the connection of the cameras will result in different device node names.
+The following steps assume the following names:
+- Top camera: `/dev/video0`
+- Side camera: `/dev/video2`

 Use the lerobot-find-cameras CLI tool to detect available cameras: